Snacks

 In addition to snacks being served at the snack table, we will also have food preparation activities on our shelves.
 Engaging in these activities allows the children to contribute to their classroom community and helps strengthen their independence, coordination, and concentration.
 Our Guides will request support for food prep supplies from families on a weekly basis.

-• Families will contribute what they can to the SHA Snack Fund here.
+Families are invited to contribute what they can to the SHA Snack Fund here.
 Please note - this account is dedicated solely to the purchase of snacks and flowers for each of our classrooms.
 Funds from this account will not be used for other SHA programs/events.

-• A member of the Breakthrough Administrative Team will use the Snack Fund account to purchase enough snacks for all classrooms on a weekly basis.
+Breakthrough Montessori uses the Snack Fund account to purchase enough snacks for all classrooms on a weekly basis.

-• In order for the school to purchase snacks for all classrooms, we will need to collect $20 per child per month.
+In order for the school to purchase snacks for all classrooms, our goal is to collect $20 per child per month.

 We invite families to contribute what they are able.
 This means some family contributions may be more than $20 per child and some may be less.